KandidatarbeteSubatFys/TransferFrom2018To2019/README.md

 FinalizedPythonPrograms - Contains programs that was used in the end of our project to generate the results in the report.
                           We do not guarantee any user-friendly experience in this directory.

-Kebnekaise - Contains scripts on how to submit python scripts utilizing TensorFlow to the computing centre Kebnekaise.
+Kebnekaise - Contains scripts on how to submit scripts to the computing centre Kebnekaise.

 Tutorials - Contains two tutorial which consists of pdf documents as well as python scripts.
 The "general tutorial" starts from the beginning with data generation, and finishes with a complete (yet simple) network.